amanrajfr/Deadlock_avoidance/README.md

 ## Contact

-For questions or discussions, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/amanrajfr/) or email at your.email@example.com.
+For questions or discussions, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/amanrajfr/) .